castai/docs/docs/guides/external-clusters.md

 ## Shielded GKE nodes

-If your GKE cluster has `Shielded GKE nodes` enabled you will get **shielded GKE nodes not supported** error message.
+If your GKE cluster has `Shielded GKE nodes` enabled, you will get **shielded GKE nodes not supported** error message.

 Shielded GKE nodes requires that every node is part of the `Managed Instance Group (MIG)` provisioned for the cluster.
-Since CAST AI autoscaler provisions capacity directly without using `Instance Groups` - this option should be disabled.
+Since CAST AI autoscaler provisions capacity directly without using `Instance Groups`, this option should be disabled.

 ### Disabling Shielded GKE nodes